RADAR: Benchmarking Language Models on Imperfect Tabular Data: Experiments

 \section{Experiments}

-\xhdr{Models} We evaluate a range of models on \textit{\robustnessTerm} including open-source models, and popular general-purpose and reasoning models.
+\xhdr{Models} We evaluate a range of models on \textit{\robustnessTerm} including table-tuned models, open-source models, and popular general-purpose and reasoning models.
+For models trained specifically for data tables, we include TableGPT2-7B~\cite{su2024tablegpt2largemultimodalmodel} and StructLM-7B~\cite{zhuang2024structlm}.
 For general-purpose models, we include GPT-4.1, Gemini 2.5 Flash, Gemma 3 27B~\cite{Kamath2025Gemma3T}, and DeepSeek-V3~\cite{deepseekv3}.
 For reasoning models, we include o3-mini, o4-mini,\footnote{o4-mini and o3-mini are evaluated with reasoning effort set to \textit{high}} Gemini 2.5 Flash with thinking on, Gemini 2.5 Pro, and DeepSeek-R1~\cite{DeepSeekAI2025DeepSeekR1IR}.
 We evaluate all models on~ \benchnameMain.
 To study the impact of table size on performance, we evaluate Gemini 2.5 Flash, Gemini 2.5 Flash with thinking on, GPT-4.1, and o4-mini on~\benchnameLite.